nguyenhuy0905/rare/README.md

 ## TODO

-- Add the remaining notations:
+- Add the remaining notations: yay i got it done.
-  - Dot (.).

 - More graceful error handling:
   - There's a lot of panicking.
 Need to chop down probably half of those.

-- Documentation:
-  - Have been lazing out on writing documentation for a while.

 - Develop some more notations:
   - Hat (^).
 This one is simpler: just don't creep up a character when the